neams-th-coe/cardinal/doc/content/tutorials/triso_multiphysics.md

 restart file from Box.
 Please download the files from the `gas_compact_multiphysics` folder [here](https://anl.app.box.com/s/irryqrx97n5vi4jmct1e3roqgmhzic89) and place these within the same directory structure in `tutorials/gas_compact_multiphysics`.

-To run the THM input files, you must also have access to THM and have built Cardinal with THM.
-Please follow the instructions [here](https://cardinal.cels.anl.gov/thm_instructions.html) for more information.
 !alert-end!

-In this tutorial, we couple OpenMC to the MOOSE heat conduction module, with fluid feedback provided by *either* NekRS or THM, a 1-D systems level thermal-fluids code based on MOOSE.
+In this tutorial, we couple OpenMC to the MOOSE heat conduction module, with fluid feedback provided by *either* NekRS or THM, a set of 1-D systems level thermal-fluids kernels in the MOOSE framework.
 With NekRS, we will solve the wall-resolved $k$-$\tau$ [!ac](RANS) equations, while THM will solve the 1-D area-averaged Navier-Stokes equations [!cite](relap7).
 Two different multiapp hierarchies will be used in order to demonstrate both the flexibility of the [MultiApp](https://mooseframework.inl.gov/syntax/MultiApps/index.html)